neuro-inc/neuro-cli/apolo-sdk/docs/client_reference.rst

    .. attribute:: parse

-      A set or helpers used for parsing different Neuro API definitions, see :class:`Parser` for details.
+      A set or helpers used for parsing different Apolo API definitions, see :class:`Parser` for details.

-   .. comethod:: close()
+   .. method:: close()
+      :async:

-      Close Neuro API client, all calls after closing are forbidden.
+      Close Apolo API client, all calls after closing are forbidden.

       The method is idempotent.